Structural Abstraction as an Inductive Bias for Non-Stationary Language Model Training: Benchmarks

+Schema-based learning theory distinguishes between two different aspects of knowledge, episodic retention of specific observed facts and structural generalization to unobserved relations inferable from shared patterns \citep{schank2013scripts, gentner1983structure}.
+A model that has acquired abstract relational structure should exhibit both.
+We introduce two benchmarks that operationalize this distinction at different granularities, each grounded in a specific cognitive construct.
+RCB targets relational alignment via entity masking.
+Removing surface-level entity identities isolates the relational skeleton that supports analogical transfer, in direct computational analogy to the alignment process proposed by \citet{gentner1983structure} as the basis of human analogical reasoning.
+NAB targets implicit analogical transfer through proverbs \citep{honeck1997proverb}, requiring models to align narratives through shared motifs even when surface form, entities, and event structures differ entirely.
+These benchmarks provide a computational testbed for asking whether language models exhibit the behavioral signatures of schema-based learning.

-RCB is a dataset designed to probe both factual retention and deductive generalization.
-RCB is constructed from a curated ``Relation Bank'' consisting of $\{\text{entity}_1, \text{relation}, \text{entity}_2\}$ triples.
-Entities are instantiated as placeholders, and relations span eight semantic domains: genealogy, profession, arts, science, music, history, geopolitics, and sports.
-From this bank, we define 51 distinct relational typologies, each corresponding to a small relational subgraph.
-Abstraction in this data is defined through masking entities, ensuring the model focuses on the underlying relational patterns rather than specific surface-level entities.
+\paragraph{Relational Cycle Benchmark.} RCB jointly probes factual retention and deductive generalization.
+It is constructed from a curated ``Relation Bank'' of $\{\text{entity}_1, \text{relation}, \text{entity}_2\}$ triples spanning eight semantic domains.
+We define 51 distinct relational typologies, small relational subgraphs with a fixed structure.
 Each typology contains at least three relations arranged to form an undirected cycle.
-In 60\% of typologies, the cycle corresponds to an explicit logical dependency in which one relation is strictly entailed by the conjunction of the others.
-For example, the relations $\{\textsc{Mother}(\text{Sarah}, \text{John}), \textsc{Mother}(\text{Sarah}, \text{Jane})\}$ entail $\textsc{Sibling}(\text{John}, \text{Jane})$.
-For the other typologies, where no entailment is identified under our rule set, we randomly select one edge in the cycle to serve as the held-out relation.
+In 60\% of typologies, the cycle encodes an explicit logical dependency in which one relation is strictly entailed by the conjunction of the others (e.g., $\{\textsc{Mother}(\text{Sarah}, \text{John}), \textsc{Mother}(\text{Sarah}, \text{Jane})\}$ entails $\textsc{Sibling}(\text{John}, \text{Jane})$).
+For remaining typologies, where no entailment is identified under our rule set, one edge is randomly selected as held-out.
+Each typology is populated with approximately 25 instances by instantiating the same relational structure with entirely different entities sourced from Wikidata \citep{vrandevcic2014wikidata}, yielding 1,245 typology instances and 3,295 unique entity-relation triples.

-We populate each typology with approximately 25 instances by instantiating the same relational structure with entirely different entities, sourced from Wikidata \citep{vrandevcic2014wikidata}.
-In total, the dataset comprises 1,245 typology instances containing 3,295 unique entity-relation triples.
-For each instance, one relation is removed and treated as the \emph{unknown edge}, while the remaining relations, referred to as \emph{known edges}, are serialized into a natural-language paragraph.
-To encourage lexical diversity and reduce template overfitting, each typology is realized using multiple surface forms (e.g., ``Sarah is John’s mother'' vs.\ ``John’s mother is Sarah'').
-These variations are generated by varying the subject-object order and aggregating multiple relations into a single sentence when they share a common subject.